 You can then use your newfound insights to formulate your marketing budgets and plot your campaign for world domination.
 This heatmap tool is the way to turn up the heat on your success.

 If you don’t want your data to be a hot mess, it’s time to try our location heat map.

 And guess what?
-We’ll let you try it for free.
+We offer a free plan for 10 days.
 You get to play around and find out your own unique ways to use our online heat map generator.
 You will be astounded at how intuitive our platform is.
 There is no steep learning curve to battle through, so you can focus on gaining the insights you need rather than figuring out how to access them.

 Don’t burn yourself out looking for data insights.
 Sign up for our free heat map generator today.